ptubig/react-charting-matrix/README.md

 ### Recharts

-I really like Recharts.
-It uses simple React components to represent various pieces of a chart (Axes, Grid, Line, Tooltip, etc.) and stack them in an on how it will be rendered.
+Recharts uses simple React components to represent various pieces of a chart (Axes, Grid, Line, Tooltip, etc.) and stack them in an on how it will be rendered.

 I love how customization is through passing a function or a React element into a specific prop for a given component.